Ernestnzx/rosalind/README.md

 ## Current Goals in learning Bioinformatics? 🎯

-- **Exploration**: I do not have any background in Biology so I'm using this opportunity to pick up the basics while sharpening my algorithmic skills.
+- **Exploration**: I do not have any background in Biology, so I'm using this opportunity to pick up the basics while sharpening my algorithmic skills.
 - **Algorithmic Curiosity**: Solving problems is one of the main reason why I love Computer Science, so Bioinformatics is a natural progression into solving real life problems.

 ## Bioinformatics Stronghold